scorsi/YOLOrpg/README.md

 # Sparkling Eyes RPG
 A text RPG in C++ for Linux.
 Tested and developed for `Ubuntu 16.04LTS`.
+Never finished.

 ### How to play it